-6.6 Other measures to improve competition - reduction of barriers to entry

-The Office does not have an explicit mandate under the URC Act to deal with a reduction of barriers to entry, and nor does it have in place any specific mechanisms for bringing about reductions in barriers to entry.
-However, the URC Act recognizes the importance of barriers to entry as part of the Office's function in carrying out aspects of its regulatory remit.49 More broadly, the Office's principal functions expressly address that the Office is charged with "promoting appropriate effective and fair competition" in the relevant sectors and markets50, with protecting "the short and long term interests of consumers" in the covered sectors and markets51, and with "promot[ing] innovation and facilitate[ing] economic and national development"52.
+6.6 Other measures to improve competition - reduction of barriers to entry of barriers to entry as part of the Office's function in carrying out aspects of its regulatory remit.49 More broadly, the Office's principal functions expressly address that the Office is charged with "promoting appropriate effective and fair competition" in the relevant sectors and markets50, with protecting "the short and long term interests of consumers" in the covered sectors and markets51, and with "promot[ing] innovation and facilitate[ing] economic and national development"52.
 All of those objectives are promoted by markets where competition works effectively and where barriers to entry are low, for reasons outlined in the following Section 6.6.2.